 In January 2019, the American Library Association established as a core value and program priority: Libraries Fostering Resilient Communities.
 In part, this calls librarians to curate authoritative STEM collections and connect the resources to community programs.
 In response, the Nevada State Library convened an Preserving Nevada, an environmental summit with exerts from around Nevada.
 The Desert Research Institute (DRI), Nevada Humanities, several groups from the University of Nevada, Reno (UNR), Lifeliqe, AmeriCorps, Churchill County Museum and Archive, and the Governor’s Office of Economic Development (GOED) all lent the summit their expertise.

 The summit was a way to showcase the power of libraries as centers of discussion.
-In preparation, state librarian Tammy Westergard and Mark Andersen of Lifeliqe conducted a 1,500 mile tour through most of rural northern Nevada.
+In preparation, state librarian at the time, Tammy Westergard and Mark Andersen of Lifeliqe conducted a 1,500 mile tour through most of rural northern Nevada.
 Their findings and the expertise of the day's panelists have helped to begin a conversation that will continue as Nevada faces the challenges of the 21st century.

 Expanded thoughts from the summit’s panelists and their recommendations for future action.
 These leaders have demonstrated track records in creating community dialog, thus enhancing the overall health of Nevada.